Prices for conveyancing

-In addition to the fixed base price there are normally the following additional fees and expenses.
+In addition to the fixed base price there are normally additaional expenses.
 These are sometimes referred to as disbursements and are costs related to your matter that are payable to third parties, such as search fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 There are certain expenses which will be set out in the individual lease relating to the Property.
-The expenses which we anticipate will apply are set out separately below.
-This list is not exhaustive and other expenses may apply depending on the term of the lease.
 We will update you on the specific fees upon receipt and review of the lease from the seller’s solicitors.

 A typical cost.

-A typical costs of a sale of a registered freehold house at £750,000 assuming one mortgage and no unforeseen problems would be
+A typical cost of a sale of a registered freehold house at £700,000 assuming one mortgage and no unforeseen problems would be

-Bank transfer arrangment fee to pay off the mortgage £60
+Bank transfer arrangement fee to pay off the mortgage £60

 Copies of the register from the land registry £6

-bank transfer arrangment fee to pay proceeds to you £42.50
+bank transfer arrangement fee to pay proceeds to you £60

-A typical cost (excluding SDLT land Tax) for acting for you in the purchase of a £750,000 registered freehold house with a mortgage assuing no unforeseen issues would be:
+A typical cost (excluding SDLT land Tax) for acting for you in the purchase of a £700,000 registered freehold house with a mortgage assuming no unforeseen issues would be:

-Search Fees £170 ( this can vary depending on what searches whould be relevant to the particuklar property)
+Search Fees £170 ( this can vary depending on what searches would be relevant to the particular property)